 SOS-726, SOS 3.0 or SOS for short (pronounced like “sauce”) is a semi rigid heat cure Acrylate resin for stabilization of wood and other porous materials.
 SOS is specially formulated to penetrate deep in most woods, filling space inside and coating the exterior of cell walls with a polymer to reduce or prevent movement in the wood due to changes in moisture content.
 Additional benefits include bulking and hardening of soft wood.

 DOES SOS NEED A VACUUM OR PRESSURE POT?

 This form of stabilization works best with a vacuum.
-While it may be possible to soak wood until fully saturated, the results will not be as effective as those agained by use of a vacuum.
+While it may be possible to soak wood until fully saturated, the results will not be as effective as those gained by use of a vacuum.
 Using a vacuum chamber removes trapped air and any remaining contained moisture in the wood and aids the penetration of cell walls by the resin.
-Pressure may be used, but this only aids to speed up the time after a vacuum when the wood is left to absorb the resin.
-At this time, there is not enough evidence to suggest any additional benefits to the use of pressure.
+For more information about the advantages of pressure in stabilizing, see this blog post

 WHAT TEMPERATURE DOES SOS CURE?